Passenger rail transport in China: Changes and refunds

+Frequent Traveler Program

+Effective December 20, 2017, China's railway authorities introduced the "Railway Rewards" frequent traveler program.
+Passengers aged 12 and above may apply for membership upon completing identity verification.
+Members earn points for real-name, standard tickets at a rate of five points per yuan of the ticket's face value.
+Points become eligible for redemption once an account accumulates a minimum of 10,000 points.

+When redeeming points for designated train services, every 100 points are valued at 1 RMB.
+The program does not allow for mixed payments between points and cash.
+Tickets obtained through point redemption are non-refundable, and the arrival station cannot be changed.
+Passengers are permitted to change their booking to other eligible trains; however, while any price deficit must be covered, no refunds are provided for price surpluses.
+A handling fee of 1,000 points is applied to each ticket change.

 Cross-border trains

 To Hong Kong (Kowloon) (Terminated)

 Before 30 Jan 2020, intercity through train services are available between Kowloon (Hung Hom station) and Beijing West, Shanghai, and Guangzhou East.
 Passengers have to pass departure immigration at departure station and arrival immigration at arrival station, and boarding and alighting at intermediate stations are not allowed for cross-border passengers.

 For Beijing/Shanghai to Kowloon routes, additional carriages are attached in the section between Beijing/Shanghai and Guangzhou East for domestic passengers, where boarding and alighting is allowed at intermediate stations.
 Tickets cannot be booked through the CR website.

-The intercity Through Train services was suspended since 30 Jan 2020 due to the COVID19 pandemic.
-The Guangzhou-Kowloon route has replaced by G-series trains between Guangzhou East and West Kowloon, while the Beijing/Shanghai to Kowloon routes are officially replaced by the EMU sleeper trains which are departing from Hong Kong West Kowloon Station since 15 Jun 2024.
+The intercity through train services was sbeenended since 30 Jan 2020 due to the COVID19 pandemic.
+The Guangzhou-Kowloon route has replaced by G-series trains between Guangzhou East and West Kowloon, while the Beijing/Shanghai to Kowloon routes are officially replaced by the EMU sleeper trains which, which have been operating from Hong Kong West Kowloon Station since 15 Jun 2024.

 To Hong Kong (West Kowloon via Guangshengang XRL)

-Through High-speed services are available since 2018 between West Kowloon and Shenzhen, Guangzhou and other cities in mainland China like Shanghai, Xiamen, Guiyang and Beijing.
-Passengers have to pass immigrations in West Kowloon station, and those trains also serve as normal high-speed trains in mainland China.
+High-speed services have been available since 2018 between West Kowloon and Shenzhen, Guangzhou and other cities in mainland China like Shanghai, Xiamen, Guiyang and Beijing.
+Passengers have to pass immigrations in the West Kowloon station, and those trains also serve as normal high-speed trains in mainland China.
 Sections operated by CR (from other stations in mainland China to Shenzhen Futian) and MTR (West Kowloon to Shenzhen Futian) have different pricing policies, making the cross-border section one of the most expensive in China.
 Tickets can be booked through the Internet.